andreaceto/TicTacToe/README.md

 ❌❕❌❕⭕ <br/>

 ### OBJECTIVE:
-This is an introduction project to Android Mobile programming, made in Java instead of Kotlin due to Exam Requirements.
+This is an introduction project to Android Mobile programming, made in Java instead of Kotlin due to Uni Exam Requirements.
 <br/>
 In order to understand what Tic Tac Toe game is and how to play the game, below is the description.